 Couples coping with stress

-Coping with the daily pressures of work, family and marriage can strain even the strongest couples, and as Valentine's Day nears, experts agree all is best when there is healthy, constructive communication between spouses.
+Coping with the daily pressures of work, family and marriage can strain even the strongest couples and experts offer vital pointers in healthy, constructive communication between spouses.

 Along with the recommendations of what to do to deal with each other and any stress that befalls us, such as setting goals, negotiating, being flexible, planning time together and laughing, is a list of what NOT to do that grabbed our attention.